Robpol86/makemkv/README.md

 * **/hook-pre-prepare.sh** Before `prepare` is called, which finishes initializing the environment.
 * **/hook-post-prepare.sh** After `prepare` is called.
 * **/hook-pre-rip.sh** Before makemkvcon is executed.
+* **/hook-post-title.sh** While makemkvcon runs after an MKV file is done.
 * **/hook-post-rip.sh** After makemkvcon successfully exits.
 * **/hook-end.sh** At the end of the main script after a successful run of makemkvcon.

+The **/hook-post-title.sh** hook allows you to process an MKV file (named `$TITLE_PATH`) as soon as it's done ripping, while makemkvcon rips the next file.
+Due to the way I've setup bash and makemkvcon to communicate (using a FIFO/named pipe) your hook script shouldn't block.
+If you want to start a long-running process you should run it in the background (the main script waits for all jobs to exit).
+Otherwise bash won't read from the pipe and makemkvcon will block (and stop ripping) until your script is done.

 The following hooks are only fired when `NO_EJECT!=true` and when makemkvcon successfully exits: